 This is simply a fact of how different kids’ brains learn to read — scientists have determined that approximately 60 percent of kids must be taught with code-based, explicit, systematic instruction, or they will not learn to read.
 Providing that level of instruction requires an intentional approach to intervention that’s data-driven and evidence-based so kids receive the appropriate level of instruction needed to meet their individual reading needs.

-- Consider implementing a quality high-dosage tutoring program. — Since the passage of House Bill 4545 in 2021, students who perform at “Did Not Meet Grade Level” on the STAAR exam are entitled by law to free tutoring, but this intervention is arguably more critically timed for 1st graders who have been identified as at-risk readers via beginning-of-year baseline testing or progress monitoring assessments.
-One-to-one, high-dosage tutoring can provide your at-risk 1st graders with the differentiated instruction they need to finish the school year with a full toolbox of foundational reading skills.
+1. Consider implementing a quality high-dosage tutoring program. — Since the passage of House Bill 4545 in 2021, students who perform at “Did Not Meet Grade Level” on the STAAR exam are entitled by law to free tutoring, but this intervention is arguably more critically timed for 1st graders who have been identified as reading below benchmark via beginning-of-year baseline testing or progress monitoring assessments.
+One-to-one, high-dosage tutoring can provide these students who are falling behind with the differentiated instruction they need to finish the school year with a full toolbox of foundational reading skills.

 Looking Ahead — Creating a Culture of Strong Early Literacy in Texas Schools